User Guide Cancel

 Archive Project

-Note: Project Archiver retains any effect keyframes and clip markers that exist beyond the In and Out points of a trimmed clip.
+Project Archiver retains any effect keyframes and clip markers that exist beyond the In and Out points of a trimmed clip.

 Copy Project

-Creates a folder containing a new project file, and full copies of all the media that appear in the Project Assets panel in the original project, whether or not any of them were used in the Quick view timeline or the Expert view timeline.
+Creates a folder containing a new project file and full copies of all the media that appear in the Project Assets panel in the original project, whether or not any of them were used in the Quick view timeline or the Expert view timeline.
 Unlike Archive Project, Copy Project does save all rendered preview files.
 Use this option to aggregate copies of all files belonging to a project into a single folder.
-This easily can be transferred to another computer, or opened for further editing at a later time.
+This can easily be transferred to another computer or opened for further editing at a later time.

-Tip: Archived project folders can be large, so archiving to a portable hard drive is recommended when you intend to transfer a project between computers.
+Archived project folders can be large, so archiving to a portable hard drive is recommended when you intend to transfer a project between computers.
 Using a disc-burning program, you can also burn trimmed or copied project folders to DVDs for archiving or transfer to other computers.

 Project Archiver dialog box